May 25 — African Liberation Day

 Today, while nearly every country in Africa has nominally achieved its independence, the peoples’ fight to block imperialist dictate and ongoing exploitation of their countries’ human and natural resources continues.
 Not a year goes by without the revanchism of the imperialist powers and powers of old Europe rearing its ugly head.
 The U.S., France and UK are increasing their aggressive military operations throughout the continent, particularly in north, east, west and central Africa.

-A heinous example is that of the destruction of Libya, whose government was overthrown by the U.S.-led aggressive military alliance NATO and its proxy forces in 2011.
+No recent example has been more heinous than that of Libya, whose government was overthrown by the U.S.-led aggressive military alliance NATO and its proxy forces in 2011.
 This was the most cynical revenge by the imperialists against the Libyan people and their leadership which fought to defend Libya’s interests and would not kowtow to imperialism.
 One particular consequence of the NATO bombing campaign was the racist terror inflicted on Libyans of Sub-Saharan African origin, many of whom were killed brutally and whole towns such as Tawergha were emptied.
 The NATO powers and their monopoly media went to great efforts to spread lies of “African mercenaries” specifically targeting Black Libyans for attack.

 Canadians and Quebeckers, who proudly count among their ranks the daughters and sons of Africa, must see to it that Canada has a government that has foreign relations based on mutual respect and benefit with the countries of Africa.
-Canada must repudiate participation in imperialist aggression against African countries.
-Far from protecting mining interests and making sure they can commit crimes with impunity in Africa, Canada must make sure they are charged and punished for the crimes they commit.
+Canada must repudiate participation in imperialist aggression against African countries and take a stand against all those that seek to exploit, aggress or invade others.

 On the occasion of African Liberation Day, CPC(M-L) sends militant revolutionary greetings to all the peoples of Africa fighting to exercise control over their lives, countries and economies so as to guarantee a bright future for themselves and their children.
 CPC(M-L) salutes their achievements and contributions to the worldwide movement for national liberation which are second to none and that have uplifted all of humanity.